 Length in Classroom Hours:

 This program is approved by the Florida State Board of Nursing and prepares graduates to take the NCLEX-PN Licensure Examination.
 The minimum grade level required by the state for program completers is 11.0 in reading, language, and math on the A level exam.

 Employment opportunities include hospitals, long-term care facilities, clinics, doctor's offices, and home health agencies.

-The tuition cost for the 1350 clock hour (day or evening) program is currently $3,793.50, plus lab fees (3 semesters), the N-CLEX LCS fees, SIM chare, computer testing, custom tote bag, drug testing, IV therapy course, textbooks, parking permit, and student ID badge, totaling $6,324.99.
-Shoes, uniforms, and other required basics are not included in the above costs.
+The tuition cost for the 1350 clock hour (day or evening) program is currently $3,888.50, plus lab fees (3 semesters), the N-CLEX LCS fees, SIM chart, computer testing, drug testing, IV therapy course, textbooks, parking permit, and student ID badge, totaling $6,567.19. (day program) and $6,603.19 (evening program) Shoes and other required basics are not included in the above costs.
 Prices can be requested from the bookkeeper at any time.
 The Pell grant is available for this program.
 Notice: Program costs are subject to change without notice.